 Supporting children in their grief journey

 Explaining the death of a sibling or loved one to children can be very difficult for parents and carers.
-People feel unsure what to say, how to explain what’s happened to children and how much to tell them.
-Children grieve in their own way, and even very young children who may not fully understand what has happened, will sense that things have changed.
+People feel unsure what to say.
+They don’t know how to explain what’s happened to children and how much they should tell them.
+Children grieve in their own way.
+Even very young children who may not fully understand what has happened will sense that things have changed and something is different.

 It’s important that children be told about the death as soon as possible, ideally by someone they are close to.
-Children often have more understanding than adults expect, and providing very clear and simple information is best.
+Children often have more understanding than adults expect.
+Providing very clear and simple information is best.
 They can then ask questions when they are ready, and at a level of understanding they feel comfortable with.

 Your own intense grief may leave you temporarily unable to provide emotional support for your children.
-This is completely understandable and it is important that you receive support and look after yourself, which in turn can help you support your children.
-Perhaps for a time, a close friend or family member that your child feels comfortable with, could step in to give the extra care, time and attention they need.
+This is completely understandable, and it’s important that you receive support and look after yourself.
+This will then help you support your children.
+Perhaps a close friend, or family member that your child feels comfortable with, could step in to give the extra care, time and attention they need.

 Don’t be afraid to show your own emotion in front of a child.
 It gives your children permission to do the same.